 More than that, if police ask if they can look around while in your home, even saying something like “yeah, whatever,” can be considered permission to search your home, even if you just thought they wanted to look in your living room.
-And while cellphones cannot be searched without a warrant, they can search it if you give it to them and it is not locked or if you voluntarily unlock it for them.
+And while California’s search and seizure laws dictate that cellphones cannot be searched without a warrant, they can search it if you give it to them and it is not locked or if you voluntarily unlock it for them.

 It’s worth noting that once you grant an officer permission to search your property, you cannot revoke that consent later and require them to obtain a warrant in most cases.
 Also, while police need a warrant to obtain a DNA sample from you directly, they often bypass this process and instead just get a cup, cigarette or other item with your DNA on it that you disposed of and then test it.
 Nowadays, they can even indirectly test your DNA through the use of familial DNA sites.

-Because these laws can be so complex and because police often take advantage of a suspect’s ignorance of the law, it is critical that anyone who has been accused of a crime always work with a Vista criminal defense attorney who can challenge any evidence that may have been collected illegally.
+Because these laws can be so complex and because police often take advantage of a suspect’s ignorance of the law, it is critical that anyone who has been accused of a crime always work with a criminal defense attorney who can challenge any evidence that may have been collected through a violation of California’s search and seizure laws.
 If you have been accused of a crime, please call (760) 643-4050 to schedule a free initial consultation with Peter M. Liss.

 Creative Commons Image by Israel Defense Forces